kj7rrv/hcra/server/README.md

 #### Other distros

-Unfortunately, I only have Mint computers, so I can't help with other distros.
+I only have Mint and Ubuntu computers, so I can't give package names for other distros.
+If you get it working on another distro, please create a pull request adding instructions to this file!

 You will need the following:

+* Python 3
+* `pip` (for Python 3)
 * ImageMagick 6
-* X11 development headers
 * `Xvfb`
 * `xdotool`
 * `xwd`